Skip to main content

 Step 2: Configure Redirect URIs

-Add the authorized redirect URIs for each Google integration you want to enable:
+Add the authorized redirect URIs for each Google integration you want to enable.
+Default configuration (NGINX with shared hostname):

 https://<YOUR_APPLICATION_HOST>/oauthsvc/oauth/google_calendar/callback